School Calendar

 MSCIA PROGRAM FACULTY CREDENTIALS

 All faculty teaching in the MSCIA program are Subject Matter Experts (SMEs) with a minimum of four years of professional experience in their respective fields.
 They bring extensive teaching experience from other universities and colleges and hold Ph.D. (some are ABDs) degrees in Computer Science or related fields from prestigious institutions.
-Please click here for detailed information on our faculty credentials.

 All Course descriptions are defined in the VUST School Catalog.